 Central Banks and Monetary Authorities

 The Nigerian Sovereign Investment Authority (NSIA), through its infrastructure fund, has committed US$ 10 million to an agriculture-focused financing vehicle known as FAFIN, or Fund for Agricultural Financing in Nigeria.
-Partners in the deal include Kreditanstalt für Wiederaufbau (KfW), a German-owned development bank based in Frankfurt, and the Nigerian Federal Ministry of Agriculture and Rural Development.[Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
-Please subscribe to view site content.]
+Partners in the deal include Kreditanstalt für Wiederaufbau (KfW), a German-owned development bank based in Frankfurt, and the Nigerian Federal Ministry of Agriculture and Rural Development.[ Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
+Please subscribe to view content. ]

 The Nigerian Sovereign Investment Authority (NSIA) is partnering with the International Finance Corporation (IFC) to develop, finance and implement infrastructure projects that will stimulate job creation, economic growth and social development in Nigeria.
 This occurred through the signing of a Memorandum of Understanding (MoU) between the IFC and NSIA.
 The NSIA and IFC want to channel investment in areas such as housing, healthcare infrastructure, transport, power and gas.
 By structuring commercially viable investments, the two entities are trying to entice and encourage private investment in much needed infrastructure.
 Nigeria is one of the largest economies in Africa.
 There is significant spatial distribution in connecting infrastructure in Nigeria’s northern regions compared to the southern coastal areas.